peresolb/number-conversion/README.md

 ## Author
-These scripts are made by Per Erik Solberg at the National Library of Norway as part of Språkbanken's parliamentary proceedings transcription project
+These scripts are made by Per Erik Solberg at the National Library of Norway as part of Språkbanken's parliamentary proceedings transcription project.